 In 1999, the church mission was re-articulated: “Westgate Chapel exists to glorify God by being the community of faith in worship, in the world, and in witness.”
 With God’s faithfulness, presence and power, it is our desire to reach the Northwest and the world with the Good News of Jesus Christ.

-This past nine years, the Lord has called Westgate Chapel into a closer walk with Himself.
+The Lord has called Westgate into a closer walk with Him.
 He is changing us from being “loving workers” in His Kingdom to something that could be better described as “working lovers.”
 He has emphasized the principle of Know, Be, Do: To truly Know Him, allowing his presence and the knowledge of our Lord to continually Being transformed into His image, out of which we Do of His will and word to carry out His call upon us as a congregation.

 In September of 2000 we had the joyous privilege to move into our new Community Center debt free.
 The congregation rallied after the fire and with the assistance of many, we were able to dedicate this building to the work of the Lord.
 Then on February 28, the Seattle area experienced a 6.8 magnitude earthquake.
 While there was little damage to our building, the structural engineer realized upon inspection that there had been an error in construction.
 Modifications were made and what started as a real construction concern ended with the full completion of the third floor.